Learn from Australia's first Circular Economy Lead in local government.

-Our Circular Councils webinar series will introduce you to the groups activating the circular economy around the country.
-Part two of this series will showcase the work of Lake Macquarie City Council, or Lake Mac for short, and its dedicated Circular Economy Lead Debbie O’Byrne.
+Our Circular Councils webinar series introduces groups activating the circular economy around the country.
+Part two of the series showcases the work of Lake Macquarie City Council, or Lake Mac for short, and its dedicated Circular Economy Lead Debbie O'Byrne.
 The council is the first in Australia to introduce a stand-alone circular economy role and has already developed a circular economy policy and framework for the city.
-You can find out more about this work here.
+(You can find out more about this work here.)

 How to identify the key leverage points in your system, including questions to ask and data to gather.

 The actions you can take regardless of the size of your team or your budget.

 How to leverage existing resources including policy and research.

 The barriers to change and strategies for overcoming them.

 Debbie has been involved in the circular economy space for almost a decade, having made it the focus of her MBA master’s thesis.
 Over the past few years, she has been working with a range of government organisations, research institutes, Iwi (a Māori word meaning people) and large corporates to integrate circular economy principles into the redesign of their business strategy.
 She also worked with the Ellen Macarthur Foundation to host the first international Pacific Circular Economy Summit in New Zealand.